KristinHenry/SciViz/README.md

 # SciViz
-Notes and Info of Communicating Science and Data
+Notes and Info on Communicating Science and Data